codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 Traversing among nested elements is a bit inconvenient when we want to select a deeply nested element.
 So, the another way is looking up using bundled function of the object `document`.
-There are some functions designed to serve looking up elements.
 Here is how to look up an element using `id`.

 `JS code:`
 <script src="https://gist.github.com/codenart/5c3bd5136ef3e0074a93ddb29fc3786b.js">
 </script>

 Now we know how to find specific elements.
-Let's get to know how to modify an element's text content and its related attributes.
+Let's make some changes to an element's text content and its related attributes.
 An element's text content can be accessed and changed through the variable `textContent`.

 `JS code:`
 <script src="https://gist.github.com/codenart/5aefa995ad4db72341142e857a06e35b.js">